yuting8902/LLM-Neo/README.md

 #### Knowledge Distillation
 LLM-Neo is the combination of LoRA and KD, while KD is not originally supported by LLaMA-Factory.

-We add the `teacher_model` and `kd_ratio` parameters in `src/llamafactory/hparams/finetuning_args` and `src/llamafactory/train/sft/trainer`, which is easy to extend to other methods when you DIY.
+We add the `teacher_model` and `--kd_ratio` parameters in `src/llamafactory/hparams/finetuning_args` and `src/llamafactory/train/sft/trainer`, which is easy to extend to other methods when you DIY.

 ## ☕️ Citation